Modern Slavery and Human Trafficking Statement

 Any member of Nelson Guest and Partners who has any suspicions that Modern Slavery or Human Trafficking may be occurring whether it be within our own practice or within our supply chain or indeed in respect of a client matter upon which we are instructed must report their concerns to the Senior Partner at the earliest possible opportunity.
 Should any member of staff feel this is not possible they must report through the firms Whistle Blowing Policy.
 This Statement has been prepared and produced by the Partners and the Manager and was reviewed by the same in October 2021.

-The Statement has been signed by Stephen Nelson our Senior Partner.
+The Statement has been signed by Ross Greig Partner.